|

 Intake Is Strongly Associated With Obesity - Science Daily, 11/13/06 -

-study reports that increasing intakes of sodium (salt) obligatorily produce
+increasing intakes of sodium (salt) obligatorily produce a progressive

-a progressive increase in thirst.
-The progressive increase in the average
+increase in thirst.
+The progressive increase in the average intake of salt

-intake of salt explains the observed concomitant increase in the intake of
+explains the observed concomitant increase in the intake of beverages which,

-beverages which, in turn, has caused a marked net increase in the intake of
+in turn, has caused a marked net increase in the intake of calories during

 -